varnish/libvmod-xkey/README.rst

 particular page by article ID, letting each article referenced create an xkey header.

-Similarly with an ecommerce site, where various SKUs are often referenced on a page.
+Similarly with an e-commerce site, where various SKUs are often referenced on a page.

 Hash keys are specified in the ``xkey`` response header.
 Multiple keys